 Depending on your personality, avoiding a gambling addiction can be easier said than done.
 But here are a few tips:

 Never bet more than you can afford to lose.
 Set aside an amount of money that you’re ‘happy’ to lose (assuming that happens) and don’t go over that.

 This means trying to win back money you’ve already lost by gambling more.
 Chasing losses usually results in more losses being made.
 It’s a vicious cycle.
 With gambling, the law of averages say that you’re bound to hit a losing streak at some point.
 Even if you’ve been successful up until then.
 If/when this happens, the trick is to stop.
-Accept the loss and don’t chase it.
+Accept the loss instead of trying to chase it.

 If you are worried about having or developing an addiction, you can voluntarily opt out of being able to place bets.
 This is useful if you don’t think you can fight the impulse to gamble.
 Ask the gambling operator to exclude you from gambling with them for a set length of time.

 What to do if you need gambling addiction help